ashish1009/IKan-Kreate/README.md

 - Fix Mesh Material Asset : Some default color, metalness and roughness to store in component instead of creating new file for each entity?
 (Later)
 - Fix selected outline size (Later)
 - Grid (Later)
+- Collections of entities (Later if needed)
+- Show and hide components (Later if needed)

 ### TODO